 Getting Rid of Comment Spam

 While comments sections can help your audience engage with you and amongst themselves, spam can always be a huge headache for website owners.
+That's where enabling and moderating comments comes in with the help of an anti-spam plugin.
 Here are some of the best WordPress plugins to help keep your comments sections spam-free.

 Wrapping Things Up